 The bags and cases often supplied for the storage of first aid oxygen units in normal use on land can be totally inadequate.
 They will offer very little protection from the elements or impact, even when used for shore diving.
 As a result, the equipment can quickly become unfit for use or inoperable.
 Subsequent repairs may be very costly.
 Investment in a suitable container is always worthwhile.

 Precautions in use

-The handling of oxygen equipment requires more attention than for breathing air systems:
+The handling of oxygen requires more attention:

 Fire risk